KMTW

-KMTW (channel 36) is a television station licensed to Hutchinson, Kansas, United States, serving the Wichita area as a de facto owned-and-operated station of the digital multicast network Roar.
+KMTW (channel 36) is a television station licensed to Hutchinson, Kansas, United States, serving the Wichita area with programming from the digital multicast network Roar.
 It is owned by the Mercury Broadcasting Company, which maintains a local marketing agreement (LMA) with Sinclair Broadcast Group, owner of dual Fox/MyNetworkTV affiliate KSAS-TV (channel 24), for the provision of certain services.
-Both stations share studios on North West Street in northwestern Wichita, while KMTW's transmitter is located in rural southwestern Harvey County (on the town limits of Halstead).
+The two stations share studios on North West Street in northwestern Wichita; KMTW's transmitter is located in rural southwestern Harvey County (on the town limits of Halstead).